LitGroup/money.dart/README.md

 // Create a currency that normally displays 2 decimal places: final Currency usd = Currency.create('USD', 2);

-*// Current a currency for Japan's yen with the correct symbol (we default to $) final Currency jpy = Currency.create('JPY', 0, symbol: '¥');
+// Create a currency for Japan's yen with the correct symbol (we default to $) final Currency jpy = Currency.create('JPY', 0, symbol: '¥');